ULTRA OMEGA-3 - 120 softgels

-Both fatty acids play an essential role in our organism health.
+Both fatty acids play an essential task in the health of our organism.

-As previously explained, this type of nutrient is essential for the boy, and this is where its importance resides.
+As it was previously explained, this type of nutrient is essential for the organism, which is why it is so important.

-In this sense, those people who do not ingest Omega-3 sources should consider supplementation.
-Another reason is the higher costs of consuming sources such as blue fish to reach the daily doses of EPA and DHA.
+In this sense, those people who do not consume Omega-3 should consider using supplementation.
+Another reason is the higher costs of consuming sources such as blue fish to reach the daily requirements of EPA and DHA.

 What are the properties of Omega-3?

-The essential fatty acid Omega 3 has multiple beneficial properties for the organism.
-Among them:
+The essential Omega 3 fatty acid has multiple beneficial properties for the organism.
+Among them we highlight:

-- Prevention of obstructed arteries due to atherosclerosis.
+- Prevention of the obstruction of the arteries due to atherosclerosis.
 (3)

 - Relieves joint pain.
 (6)

-- Fish oil prenatal supplementation may be beneficial in terms of neurological development.
+- Prenatal supplementation with fish oil may be beneficial in terms of neurological development.
 (7)

-- Prevention of memory loss and Alzheimer's disease in older people.
+- Prevention of memory loss and Alzheimer's disease in old people.
 (8)

 Specifically, docosahexaenoic acid (DHA) contributes to:

 This food supplement also includes eicosapentanoic acid (EPA).
-The combination of these two essential acids contribute to:
+The combination of these two essential acids contributes to:

-- It is ideal for anyone who wants to provide an optimal dose of omega 3 fatty acids to their diet
+- It is ideal for anyone who wants to provide an optimal intake of omega 3 fatty acids to their diet

 - All kinds of athletes and active people